seth-milojevic/chumba-claim-daily/README.md

 `docker build -t chumba-claim-daily .`

-3. Run the docker image we just created
+3. Run the docker image

 `docker run --rm chumba-claim-daily:latest`

 Voila!
-Docker will create and run a container with our claim-daily running inside.
+Docker will create and run a container with the script running inside.

 ## Cron Instructions